 Whereas, electrons which are in constant motion around the nucleus, constitute almost the entire volume of the atom.

-Moreover with today’s technology, it has been found that the subatomic particles namely protons, neutrons and electrons have constituent particles, called Quarks and Gluons.
-Quarks and Gluons are the building blocks for larger particles, but they show varied properties compared to their larger particle counterparts which is a discussion for high level particle physicists.
+Moreover, with today’s technology, it has been found that the subatomic particles namely protons, neutrons, and electrons have constituent particles, called Quarks and Gluons.
+Quarks and Gluons are the building blocks for larger particles, but they show varied properties compared to their larger particle counterparts which are a discussion for high-level particle physicists.
 To learn more topics, register with BYJU’S